-that it is accepting applications for the second annual David Shapell z”l Memorial Married Couples Fellowship.
-The fellowship will, again, be awarded to a Torah observant young couple who has demonstrated leadership in their community, is committed to furthering their learning and spiritual growth, and is dedicated to making an impact on Klal Yisrael.
-The Fellowship will provide a married couple with outstanding academic and leadership potential a full scholarship, room and half board during the 5778 academic year.
+that it is accepting applications for the third annual David Shapell z”l Memorial Married Couples Fellowship.
+The fellowship will be awarded to a Torah observant young couple who has demonstrated leadership in their community, is committed to furthering their learning and spiritual growth, and is dedicated to making an impact on Klal Yisrael.
+The Fellowship will provide a married couple with outstanding academic and leadership potential a full scholarship, half board and partially subsidized on-campus housing during the 5779 academic year.
 The fellowship includes full-time learning in the regular programs for the husband at Yeshiva Darche Noam/Shapell’s and for the wife at Midreshet Rachel v’Chaya, in Jerusalem.
 In addition, the couple will be part of our Married Couples Program, providing special programs and classes throughout the year for married students seeking to build stronger marriages and homes, on the foundation of Torah.

 We encourage observant young couples who are committed to Torah study, spiritual growth, and service to the Jewish community, to apply for this fellowship.
 Prior Yeshiva/Midrasha attendance is not a prerequisite, but previous learning experience is an advantage.